awsdocs/aws-codeartifact-user-guide/doc_source/external-connection.md

 ## Remove an external connection<a name="removing-an-external-connection"></a>

-To remove an external connection, use `remove-external-connection-from-repository`\.
+To remove an external connection, use `disassociate-external-connection`\.

 ```
 aws codeartifact disassociate-external-connection --external-connection public:npmjs \